gibbygano/ChatBDC/README.md

 3. Create .env file in root
 4. Add the required variables and values.
 See config.ts.
 5. Add your own `carlQuotes.ts` with stupid quotes from your own favorite carl.
+6. `deno run deploy-commands`
+    * You'll need to comment out the imports to the any files/modules in the `interactions` directory in your commands before running this or you'll get stuck.
+    * I'll fix it later (maybe, probably not).
 5. `deno run dev`

 ---